 - producing habitat management plans and implementing their recommendations

 - monitoring and keeping records on the quality of water bodies on your course and on water ﬂowing in and out of your course

 - ensuring that you comply with all environmental legislation on a regular basis.

 Real added value for the business can be had by encouraging wildlife on the course.
-The average 18-hole course takes up 60 hectares but up to 70% of that can be made available to wildlife by restricting the area of routinely mown turf that is in play.
+An 18-hole golf course can utilise more than 60 hectares of land but, based on the need for on average 1 hectare of putting surface and 30 or so hectares of mown fairway and semi-rough, up to 70% of larger sites can be made available to wildlife by restricting the area of routinely mown turf that is in play.
 This also saves money by reducing the area requiring inputs such as water, fertiliser, pesticides and fuel.
 Enhancing biodiversity to achieve a natural balance across the course (including the microbiology of the soil) will help control pests, diseases and weeds.
 It also increases the visual attractiveness of the course, making it a more desirable place for golfers.

 You can improve the value of your golf course for wildlife by:

 - establishing a detailed understanding of what habitats and wildlife currently exist on your golf course

 - devising management plans to enhance their value and achieve the right balance of habitat type